dotnet/docs-aspire/docs/extensibility/custom-resources.md

         );
 ```

-The signature for the <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression.Create> method is as follows:
+The signature for the <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression.Create%2A> method is as follows:

 ```csharp
 public static ReferenceExpression Create(in ExpressionInterpolatedStringHandler handler)